blackboxnlp/blackboxnlp.github.io/index.md

 The topics of the workshop include, but are not limited to:
 - Explanation methods such as saliency, attribution, free-text explanations, or explanations with structured properties.
 - Mechanistic interpretability, reverse engineering approaches to understanding particular properties of neural models.
+- Scaling up analysis methods for large language models (LLMs)
 - Probing methods for testing whether models have acquired or represent certain linguistic properties.
+- Analysing context mixing (e.g., token-to-token interactions) in deep learning architectures
-- Applying analysis techniques from other disciplines (e.g., neuroscience or computer vision).
+- Adapting and applying analysis techniques from other disciplines (e.g., neuroscience or computer vision).
 - Examining model performance on simplified or formal languages.
 - Proposing modifications to neural architectures that increase their interpretability.
-- Open-source tools for analysis, visualization, or explanation.
+- Open-source tools for analysis, visualization, or explanation to democratize access to interpretability techniques in NLP.
 - Evaluation of explanation methods: how do we know the explanation is faithful to the model?
+- Generalisation, memorisation, and data contamination problem in LLMs
 - Opinion pieces about the state of explainable NLP.

 Feel free to reach out to the organizers at the email below if you are not sure whether a specific topic is well-suited for submission.